You are here

 What happens once a request for review is submitted?

-We will firstly assess whether the request for a review falls within the permitted grounds as set out in the provider handbook.
+We will firstly assess whether the request for a review falls within the permitted grounds as set out in our provider guidance.
 We will explain on our website that a rating review has been requested.

 Your request for review will be dealt with by CQC staff who were not involved in the original inspection and will have access to an independent reviewer.